- What we stand for

 Is the wage ladder tool only applicable in the garment industry?

-The FWF Wage Ladder was originally designed for use in the garment industry, however most wage benchmarks apply to any industry.
+The Fair Wear Wage Ladder was originally designed for use in the garment industry, however most wage benchmarks apply to any industry.
 Brands, factories, NGOs, labour groups and government agencies active in industries as diverse as electronics, toys and agriculture will find the tool helpful.

-The FWF Wage Ladder was made possible by the generous support of Dutch trade union CNV Internationaal and the Dutch ministry of foreign affairs.
+The Fair Wear Wage Ladder was made possible by the generous support of Dutch trade union CNV Internationaal, Dutch ministry of foreign affairs and ASN Bank.